jwhitbeck/java-rdb-parser/README.md

 singleton.
 As expected, Redis lists and sets are parsed as lists of values.

-Furthermore, this library performs lazy decoding of the packed encodings (ZipMap, ZipList, Hashmap as ZipList, Sorted Set as ZipList, Intset, and QuickList) such that those are only decoded when needed.
+Furthermore, this library performs lazy decoding of the packed encodings (ZipMap, ZipList, Hashmap as ZipList, Sorted Set as ZipList, Intset, QuickList, and ListPack) such that those are only decoded when needed.
 This allows the caller to efficiently skip over these entries or defer their decoding to a worker thread.

-RDB files created by all versions of Redis through 6.2.x are supported (i.e., RDB versions 1 through 9).
+RDB files created by all versions of Redis through 7.0.x are supported (i.e., RDB versions 1 through 10).
 Some features, however, are not supported:

 - [Modules](https://redis.io/modules), introduced in RDB version 8
 - [Streams](https://redis.io/topics/streams-intro), introduced in RDB version 9.